-4.1 The roofscape is a prominent part of the conservation area, as a result of the landscape setting of the village.
-The raised pavements along the north side of the main street allow particularly prominent views of the roofs of properties on the south side.
-The elevated area around the parish church and its churchyard also allows for limited views over the roofs of houses within the village.

-4.2 The appraisal identifies several key views in which the roofscape plays its part, but it is not possible to identify every important view within the appraisal and the roofscape is generally of importance throughout the conservation area.
-The enclosed streets hide many roof slopes from view from short distances although some can be seen and others can even be considered prominent.

-4.3 Other features such as chimneys, ridges and rainwater goods, add further interest to the roofscape in the village.
-The main roofing materials are thatch and slate, often imported from Wales although some examples from Devon and Cornwall (Delabole) can be seen.
-Several properties retain thatched roofs which would traditionally have been the roofing material of most half of the houses within the conservation area.
+- 4.1 The roofscape is a prominent part of the conservation area, particularly where large open spaces allow for views from a longer distance such as within The Square.
+Open space within the car park of the village hall also allows good views of the roofscape along East Street. - 4.2 The appraisal identifies several key views in which the roofscape plays its part, but it is not possible to identify every important view within the appraisal and the roofscape is generally of importance throughout the conservation area.
+Within enclosed streets, such as West Street, the roofscape plays a reduced role, however it is still apparent within oblique views along the street, with many roof slopes hidden from close up view. - 4.3 Other features such as chimneys, ridges and rainwater goods, add further interest to the roofscape in the village.
+The main roofing materials is natural slate, often imported from Wales although some examples from Devon and Cornwall (Delabole) can be seen.
+Several properties retain thatched roofs and several of those with slate roofs have very steep roof pitches indicative of properties which were previously thatched.